 Shipping labels are affixed to the pallets in the goods issue area and are made available for shipping on nine destination conveyor belts.

-At Nordfrost, TGW Stingray Shuttles are utilized at -11 °F. From the beginning, the powerful technology was also specially developed for use in freezer applications.
+At Nordfrost, TGW Stingray Shuttles are utilized at -11° F. The low temperature is no problem for the powerful technology, which was originally developed with freezer applications in mind.
 The Shuttle warehouse achieves a high storage density thanks to its compact design (clad rack structure).
-The reduced space requirements result in lower energy costs for warehouse cooling, which has a positive impact on Nordfrost's Total Cost of Ownership.
+The reduced space requirements result in lower energy costs for warehouse cooling, creating a positive impact on Nordfrost's Total Cost of Ownership.

 The following topics might be interesting for you as well – Learn more about our services and if you have any questions, contact us!